hyperion-rt/hyperion/docs/setup/setup_images.rst

     image = m.add_peeled_images()

-The viewing angles can be specified as lists or arrays of theta and phi values, in degrees.
+The viewing angles should be specified as lists or arrays of theta and phi values, in degrees.
 For example, the following produces images from pole-on to edge-on at constant phi using 20 viewing angles::